simone-viozzi/my-server/README.md

 ### fix snapper sub-volume layout

-As described in [Snapper#Suggested filesystem layout](https://wiki.archlinux.org/title/Snapper#Suggested_filesystem_layout) i moved the `.../.snapshots` out of the sub-volume I'm taking a snapshot of.
+As described in [Snapper#Suggested filesystem layout](https://wiki.archlinux.org/title/Snapper#Suggested_filesystem_layout) I moved the `.../.snapshots` out of the sub-volume I'm taking a snapshot of.

-To do so i created a folder in the btrfs root (`snapshots/`) and inside the sub-volumes that will hold the snapshots:
+To do so I created a folder in the btrfs root (`snapshots/`) and inside the sub-volumes that will hold the snapshots:

 ```bash
 sudo btrfs subvolume list /